MicrosoftDocs/power-automate-docs/articles/web-api.md

 ## Get all users with whom a cloud flow is shared

-Listing the users with access uses a *function* in Common Data Service.
+Listing the users with access uses a *function* in Dataverse.
 This function takes a single parameter of `Target`:

 ```http
 GET https://org00000000.crm0.dynamics.com/api/data/v9.1/RetrieveSharedPrincipalsAndAccess(Target=@tid)?@tid={'@odata.id':'workflows(00000000-0000-0000-0000-000000000002)'}